 The haunting face can be seen in the hands of young professionals across the Carolinas.
 The Green Man is a figure made from leaves, thought to represent renewal and the coming of spring.
 Brewers set up shop in Asheville to turn the leafy figure into a year-round craft beer headquarters.

-Stop by at the height of the green leaves to enjoy a fresh, light ale or swing on over while the leaves are turning yellow and seek the warmth of “The Rainmaker” double IPA.
+Stop by at the height of the green leaves to enjoy a fresh, light ale or swing on while the leaves turn yellow and seek the warmth of “The Rainmaker” double IPA.
 Their growth has led to them becoming one of the largest breweries in Asheville, with a three-story taproom that overlooks the Blue Ridge Mountains.
 After you adventure on one of these amazing hikes in Asheville you’ll love heading to Green Man for a cold one.

 Barrel Culture (Durham)